opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/ces_alarmrule.html.markdown

     uppercase letters, underscores (_), or hyphens (-).

 * `alarm_description` - (Optional) The value can be a string of 0 to 256 characters.

+* `alarm_level` - (Optional) Specifies the alarm severity.
+The value can be 1, 2, 3 or 4,
+    which indicates critical, major, minor, and informational.
+The default value is 2.

 * `metric` - (Required) Specifies the alarm metrics.
 The structure is described below.